Creating Print-Ready PDFs from Adobe Programs: A Complete Guide

 • Click Compression in the left menu

-• Set Image Quality to Maximum
+• Set Compression to JPG or ZIP (lossless), leaving Image Quality at Maximum

-8. Save Your PDF
+7. Save Your PDF

 Official Adobe Support: Save as Photoshop PDF